siddhantbhattarai/ML-Datasets/README.md

 # Data Sets to Uplift your Skills

-+ Data Science Dojo has added more than 43 data sets to this repository.
++ This repo has more than 43 data sets to this repository.
 + The repository carries a diverse range of themes, difficulty levels, sizes and attributes.
 + They offer hands-on practice to boost their skills in exploratory data analysis, data visualization, data wrangling and machine learning.
 + The data sets below have been sorted with increasing level of difficulty for convenience (Beginner, Intermediate, Advanced).